1990 FIFA World Cup: Semi-finals

 The first semi-final featured the host nation, Italy, and the world champions, Argentina in Naples.
 'Toto' Schillaci scored yet again to put Italy ahead in the 17th minute, but Claudio Caniggia equalised midway through the second half, breaking Walter Zenga's clean sheet streak throughout the tournament.
 There were no more goals in the 90 minutes or in extra time despite Maradona (who played for Naples in Serie A at the time) showing glimpses of magic, but there was a sending-off: Ricardo Giusti of Argentina was shown the red card in the 13th minute of extra time.
 Argentina went through on penalties, winning the shoot-out 4–3 after more heroics from Goycochea.

 The semi-final between West Germany and England at Juventus' home stadium in Turin was goalless at half-time.
 Then, in the 60th minute, a free-kick tapped to Andreas Brehme resulted in a shot which was deflected off Paul Parker into his own net.
-England equalised with ten minutes left; Gary Lineker was the scorer.
+England equalised with ten minutes left; Gary Lineker was the scorer, Parker somewhat redeeming himself by providing the assist.
 The game ended 1–1.
 Extra time yielded more chances.
 Klinsmann was guilty of two glaring misses and both sides struck a post.
 England had another Platt goal disallowed for offside.
-The match went to penalties, and West Germany went on to win the shoot-out 4–3.
+The match went to penalties, and West Germany went on to win the shoot-out 4–3, Pearce having his penalty saved and Waddle firing over the bar.

-The two matches had the exact same score at 1–1, an identical penalty shootout score at 4–3, and the same order of penalties scored.
+The two matches had the exact same score at 1–1, an identical penalty shoot-out score at 4–3, and the same order of penalties scored.